tukaelu/ikesu/README-ja.md

 ```
 NAME:
-   ikesu checker - Detects disruptions in posted metrics and notifies the host as a CRITICAL alert.
+   ikesu check - Detects disruptions in posted metrics and notifies the host as a CRITICAL alert.

 USAGE:
-   ikesu checker -config <config file> [-dry-run]
+   ikesu check -config <config file> [-dry-run]

 OPTIONS:
-   --config value, -c value  Specify the path to the configuration file. [$IKESU_CHECKER_CONFIG]
+   --config value, -c value  Specify the path to the configuration file. [$IKESU_CHECK_CONFIG]
    --show-providers          List the inspection metric names corresponding to the provider for each integration. (default: false)
    --dry-run                 Only a simplified display of the check results is performed, and no alerts are issued. (default: false)
    --help, -h                show help